-Boston ferns are old-fashioned plants that bring the elegance of turn of the century parlors to the modern home.
+Boston ferns are old-fashioned plants that bring the elegance of turn-of-the-century parlors to the modern home.
 They put one in mind of ostrich feathers and fainting couches, but their rich green foliage is a perfect foil for any decorating choice.
-The plant requires plenty of humidity and low light to prevent the Boston fern turning brown.
-If you have a Boston fern with brown leaves, it might be cultural or simply the wrong site for the plant.
+The plant requires plenty of humidity and low light to prevent the Boston fern from turning brown.
+If you have a Boston fern with brown leaves, it might be cultural or simply having the wrong site for the plant.

 Why is My Boston Fern Turning Brown?

 Boston fern browning may be caused by poor soil, inadequate drainage, lack of water or humidity, too much light, excess salt, or simply mechanical injury.
 If your cat tends to chew on the leaves, the tips will turn brown and die.
 Or, if you fertilize too frequently and don’t leach the soil, the salt buildup will make the fern discolor.

 Since there are so many possible causes, eliminate the cat and the fertilizer, take a look at where the plant lives, and then turn your attention to your care.

 Cultural Causes for a Boston Fern with Brown Leaves